abdulmgbail/AI-Travel-Planner/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [Streamlit](https://streamlit.io/) for the beautiful web interface
 - AI integration via FastAPI backend
 - Modern CSS design with gradient styling
 - Responsive design principles

-## 📞 Support

-For issues and questions:

-- Open an issue on GitHub
-- Check the troubleshooting section
-- Review the debug mode output

----

 <div align="center">
   <p>🌍 <strong>AI Travel Planner</strong> | Making your travel dreams come true</p>